-The Toronto-based singer Donna Greenberg will be recording another of my Gothic-language songs this summer, to wit, “Mekeis Fraujan” (‘Master of the Sword’), a piece taken from my literary novel in progress The Dwarf’s Head.
+The Toronto-based singer Donna Greenberg will be recording another of my Gothic-language songs this fall, to wit, “Mekeis Fraujan” (‘Master of the Sword’), a piece taken from my literary novel in progress The Dwarf’s Head.
 Again, this will be a two-part a cappella arrangement in a Medieval style involving the superimposition of multiple tracks of her singing both parts in order to create a choir-effect.
 The piece is a reworking of an earlier (fictive) song dealing with the conquest of “Gothiscandia” by king Bairiks (“Berig” in Jordanes’ Getica).
 The recording will be released in the fall (2018).

 “There are very few satirical literary books that captured my attention like this one.
 Outlaws by Edmund Fairfax is a must read for those who enjoy humor, hysterical escapes and a surprise ending.” — Reader Views (2018/01/18)